 - Teaching the client new skills to improve independence

 - Supporting the client in the prevention of relapse

-The Ajna Center takes a focused, intensive approach to substance abuse treatment.
-Clients stay on-site in a serene Beach City setting while progressing through the stages of medical detox and residential care.
-Throughout their course of treatment, clients work with The Ajna Center team of experienced clinicians, who encourage and support them according to their individual needs and level of care.
-Through individualized treatment plans as well as evidence-based approaches to recovery, clients advance through the recovery process at a pace that reflects their desires for ongoing successful recovery.
+The Ajna Center takes a focused, intensive approach to inpatient substance abuse treatment.
+Clients stay on-site near San Diego, California in a beautiful beach setting while progressing through the stages of medical detox and residential care.
+Throughout their course of inpatient treatment, clients work with The Ajna Center team of experienced clinicians, who encourage and support them according to their individual needs and level of care.
+Through individualized treatment plans as well as evidence-based approaches to recovery, clients advance through the addiction recovery process at a pace that reflects their desires for ongoing successful recovery.

 To meet these goals, The Ajna Center’s team will employ a number of effective therapeutic strategies, including acute medical detox, psychotherapy, group therapy, self-help groups, recreational therapy, nutritional counseling, and anti-addiction medication.
 Cognitive behavioral therapy (CBT), motivational therapy, and other therapeutic techniques are used to help clients replace destructive behaviors and thought patterns with a more positive, effective approach to life.